Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ##### Notes

 * In 3.7 the **P** parameter is the logical accelerometer number and does not include a board address.
-Currently it may only be P0 or omitted (defaulting to P0).
-In future we may support configuration of more than one accelerometer as a time.
+In 3.7.0-rc.1 it may only be P0.
+In 3.7.0-rc.2 and later we will support configuration of more than one accelerometer as a time.
 * For more information on connecting accelerometers, see the [Connecting an accelerometer](/User_manual/Connecting_hardware/Sensors_Accelerometer) wiki page.

 #### RRF 3.6 and earlier